spinfal/minecraft-token-grabber/README.md

 - Simply [download](https://github.com/spinfal/minecraft-token-grabber/releases/) then run the EXE file and follow the prompts it gives you

 # Extra Info
-- I wrote/made all of this, but I got inspiration from this repo: [wodxgod/Minecraft-Session-Token-Stealer](https://github.com/wodxgod/Minecraft-Session-Token-Stealer).
+- I wrote/made all of this, but I got some sort of inspiration from this repo: [wodxgod/Minecraft-Session-Token-Stealer](https://github.com/wodxgod/Minecraft-Session-Token-Stealer).
 This code and tool I made is in no way as advanced as wodxgod's, but it does work.